-Normal People is not just a beautiful coming of age story, but also a meaningful drama about intimacy and connection that captures the awkwardness of teenage love while tactfully tackling the subject of mental health.
+Normal People is an intimate drama series that captures the awkwardness of teenage love while tackling the subject of mental health.

 Based on Sally Rooney’s New York Times best-selling novel and adapted for the screen by Rooney herself (alongside Alice Birch and Mark O’Rowe), Normal People is one of the most truthful portrayals of love you’ll see this year.
 It’s also a story that spans over several years, through key stages of the lives of its two protagonists that are beautifully transposed in a slow-burning, emotional drama whose many nuances could only have been conveyed in the format of a TV show.
 At the centre of it all is the complicated relationship between Marianne (Daisy Edgar-Jones) and Connell (Paul Mescal), who we first meet as high school seniors and we follow, episode by episode, until their undergraduate years at Trinity College.
 As the show goes on, Marianne and Connell grow and evolve, and so does the unique, intimate connection they share, taking unforseen turns made even more believable by the incredible chemistry between Mescal and Edgar-Jones (War of the Worlds, Cold Feet).